Azure/missionlz/src/docs/ui-deployment.md

     `tenant_id`:  the tenant_id where all of your subscriptions are located

-    `port`:  Default is 80, if you are running in WSL or otherwise can't bind to 80, use this flag to enter a port
+    `port`:  Default is 80, if you are running in WSL or otherwise can't bind to 80, use this flag to enter a port (e.g. 8081)

     ```bash
     cd src/scripts